 The next few years will continue to extremely challenging.
 The Council has been impacted by the severity of the global economic downturn and then by the public sector deficit reduction programme, which means levels of government grant are being cut.
 The Council's ability to generate capital receipts is also constrained.
 This means the Council will be more constrained in future years in its capital programme and that it may need to consider business cases where appropriate for prudential borrowing.
-As far as the revenue budget is concerned, as a result of singifican savings having been delivered over the last few years the budget gap for 2013-14 may be a little bit easier.
-However, there are a number of very significant financial uncertainties heading local government's way in the form of locatisation of business rates, localisation of council tax support, introduction of universal credit which bring potential financial risks for local government.
-A balance budget was set for 2012-13 which incorporated £1m worth of savings.
-The Council has reserves but these have been used to support the budget over a number of years and this approach is not sustainable in the medium term, hence the decision to reduce over time the dependence on this source of funding.
+However, there are a number of very significant financial uncertainties heading local government's way in the form of localisation of business rates, localisation of council tax support and, introduction of universal credit which bring potential financial risks for local government.
+A balanced budget was set for 2012-13 which incorporated £1m worth of savings.
+The Council has reserves but these have been used in the past to support the budget over a number of years and this approach was not sustainable in the medium term, hence the decision to reduce over time the dependence on this source of funding.

 A number of strategies including partnership working and sharing services with other local authorities; seeking procurement savings; rationalising accommodation and letting out surplus space to other organisations; better use of technology and restructuring are being pursued.
 By pursuing these strategies we are confident that we can ensure that Spelthorne Borough Council has a sustainable financial future.